LydianMelody/vrc-pixie-emotes/README.md

 ## 🎵 About PIXIE

 **PIXIE** (Pixel Image eXport for Instant Emotes) was created by **LydianMelody** to help VRChat players easily convert GIF animations into compatible sprite sheets.
-The app now includes a modern web UI with playful brutalist styling and built‑in guidance for VRChat’s sprite sheet rules.
+The app now includes a modern web UI with playful neobrutalist styling and built‑in guidance for VRChat’s sprite sheet rules.

 ## 🤝 Contributing